 As the new academic year starts, anticipation from students, teachers, and parents begins to grow.
-As you (or your loved one) transition into the college experience, this anticipation and experience can turn into anxiety that can become overwhelming.
+As you (or your loved one) transition to the college experience, this anticipation and experience can turn into anxiety that can become overwhelming.

 With the school year progressing, you may have set expectations for yourself about how it should feel by now.
 You may have also put pressure on yourself as to what you should have accomplished within certain time frames at school.